Scenes from a Mall

 Scenes from a Mall is a 1991 American comedy film directed by Paul Mazursky, written by Mazursky and Roger L. Simon, and starring Bette Midler and Woody Allen.
 The title is a play on Ingmar Bergman's Scenes from a Marriage, and the film itself features similar themes of marital disintegration.
+The film is Woody Allen's first film since The Front in which he did not write or direct.

-The film received mostly negative reviews, with critics focusing on the characters' arbitrary and unrealistic emotional reactions, the lack of successful humor, and the overdone production.
+The film received mostly negative reviews, with critics focusing on the characters' arbitrary and unrealistic emotional reactions, lack of successful humor and overdone production.
+Despite this, it was a moderate box office success, earning six times its $3 million budget.

 Plot

 Nick (Woody Allen), a sports lawyer, is married to psychotherapist and author Deborah (Bette Midler).
 After years of being happily married, Nick reveals to Deborah that he has had an affair.
 She is soon shocked and requests a divorce, but later admits that she herself has been unfaithful.